 Determined to prove Terry’s innocence, Willow & Wednesday, along with a bit of assistance from Griffin, discover others who bore ill will toward Kaitlin, as a more careless side of the B&B owner emerges.
 One gossipy customer airs a story at odds with Willow’s knowledge, and she finds herself backtracking to pin down the enemy that ended Kaitlin’s life, and wants to end hers as well … but fails to factor in the determined Tele.

-Along the way, Willow’s long-widowed police chief father, Frank, gives her some valuable advice about love and trusting herself, which gives her the courage to view Griffin through very different, and welcomed, eyes, much to Tele’s delight.
+Along the way, Willow’s long-widowed police chief father, Frank, gives her some valuable advice about love and trusting herself, which gives her the courage to view Griffin through very different eyes, much to Tele’s delight.